History of Suriname

 The early history of Suriname dates from 3000 BCE when Native Americans first inhabited the area.
 The Dutch acquired Suriname from the English, and European settlement in any numbers dates from the 17th century, when it was a plantation colony utilizing slavery for sugar cultivation.
-With abolition in the late 19th century, planters sought labor from China, Madeira, India, and Indonesia, which was also colonized by the Dutch.
+With abolition in the late 19th century, planters sought labor from China, Portugal (Madeira), the British Raj, and the Dutch East Indies (Java), which was also colonized by the Dutch.
 Dutch is Suriname's official language.
 Owing to its diverse population, it has also developed a creole language, Sranan Tongo.

 Indigenous settlement

 Suriname was populated millennia before the Europeans by many distinct indigenous cultures.
 The largest nations at the time of colonialization were the Arawaks, a nomadic coastal tribe that lived from hunting and fishing, and the Caribs.
 The Caribs conquered the Arawaks along much of the coast, and into the Caribbean, using sailing ships.
 They settled in Galibi (Kupali Yumï, meaning "tree of the forefathers") on the mouth of the Marowijne river.
 While the Arawak and Carib lived off the coast and savanna, smaller groups of indigenous peoples lived in the rainforest inland, such as the Akurio, Trió, Warrau, and Wayana.